 Most of our online classes are not time-sensitive.
 You do not have to log on a specific day or days at a particular time.
 The assignments and tests are usually posted on a certain day of the week and you are given one week to complete those tasks.
 You can determine at what time during the week you wish to complete the work in the course, so long as you complete it before it is due.

-A few select online courses have live video components.
+Some online courses have live video components.
 Those courses that require live video components are clearly marked on the semester class schedule so that you will know what time(s) of the week these courses meet.
 You are responsible to log in to the videochats at the appropriate times as part of the course.
 Other assignments in these courses are completed according to your schedule as described above.
 Some online courses also have live video components that are optional.
 These are listed as regular online courses.

 Do you have live online chats or video conferences?

-In a few select courses, yes.
+In some courses, yes.
 There may be scheduled videochats with professors and fellow students on a regular basis.
-These are only used in courses where the faculty believes it is not possible to effectively learn the material without significant live interaction with the professor and other students.
+These are only required in courses where the faculty believes it is not possible to effectively learn the material without significant live interaction with the professor and other students.
 They are optional in other courses and enable live interaction between you, other students, and the professor.
 This experience is often beneficial for many online students.

-For most courses, no. Most courses use discussion boards where the professor posts questions or comments and students post answers or have further discussion over the course of a week.
+For other courses, no. These courses use discussion boards where the professor posts questions or comments and students post answers or have further discussion over the course of a week.